Computer Science

 So, let's try our Evolutionary Algorithm.
 Taking a SAT instance with 75 variables and 150 clauses, this makes the search space

-Great, so roughly 1,000 times the grain of sand on Earth, easy.
+Great, so roughly 1,000 times the grains of sand on Earth, easy.
 So, can our EA do it?

 After roughly 100 iterations, yes.
 See the visualization below.